nurettinbakkal/giftworld/README.md

 ## Note

-You should create database as below and edit Config/DatabaseConfig-dev.php and rename as DatabaseConfig.php
+Create database as below and edit Config/DatabaseConfig-dev.php and rename as DatabaseConfig.php

+Rules Applied
+1. Every user in the game is unique.
+2. Users can send 1 gift per day to every other users.
+3. Users can claim unlimited gifts.
+4. Gifts are expired after 1 week.
+5. Add more than 1 gift support. ( Just add a row to gifts table )
+6. Create a user interface.
+7. Do not use any framework.
+8. Deliver working application online.